 There is a critical need for financial education in the communities we serve.
 We’re proud to offer many opportunities to help people thrive and grow on their financial journey.
 Each of our affiliates offer various educational opportunities, including complimentary home-buyer seminars, fraud prevention classes, financial services 101 for high school students, investment education, and more.

-Through our bank affiliate websites, the general public can view and complete learning modules dedicated to topics such as saving, credit, home buying, and other timely topics.
+Through our bank affiliate websites, the general public can view articles dedicated to topics such as saving, credit, home buying, and other timely topics.
 Additionally, we offer a video series, Tompkins Talks, which delivers digestible financial education content to people looking to learn through the video medium.

 HUMAN RESOURCES INITIATIVES